opensearch-project/documentation-website/_field-types/supported-field-types/derived.md

 Currently, derived fields have the following limitations:

 - **Scoring and sorting**: Not yet supported.
-- **With 2.17 Aggregations are supported with limitations**: Unsupported agg types: Geo, Significant Terms/Text and Scripted Metric
+- **With 2.17 Aggregations are supported with limitations**: Unsupported aggregation types: Geo, Significant Terms/Text and Scripted Metric
 - **Dashboard support**: These fields are not displayed in the list of available fields in OpenSearch Dashboards.
 However, you can still use them for filtering if you know the derived field name.
 - **Chained derived fields**: One derived field cannot be used to define another derived field.
 - **Join field type**: Derived fields are not supported for the [join field type]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/join/).